 May 3, 2025

-hosted at Real Life Ministries COGIC, where Wisdom Watch Alliance co-founder Dr. Stephen B. Towns Sr. is pastor.
-This event provided on-site cognitive screenings for a half dozen participants.
-The event also featured an array of expert presenters, including Regina Foster, a gerontologist and a Wisdom Watch Alliance co-founder; Lisa Brownlee Johnson NP, a certified dementia practitioner and a Wisdom Watch Alliance co-founder; Andrea Price of the ALTER Dementia program; and Veronica Rogers, a financial adviser and author of “Illuminate Your Legacy.”
+Wisdom Watch Alliance began its journey through a symposium hosted at Real Life Ministries COGIC, where Wisdom Watch Alliance co-founder Dr. Stephen B. Towns Sr. is founder and pastor.
+This community event provided on-site cognitive screenings for a half dozen participants.
+The event also featured an array of expert presenters, including Regina Foster, a gerontologist and a Wisdom Watch Alliance co-founder; Lisa Brownlee Johnson NP, a certified dementia practitioner and a Wisdom Watch Alliance co-founder; Andrea Price of the ALTER Dementia program; and Veronica Rogers, a financial adviser who owns Carnelian Wealth Solutions and is author of “Illuminate Your Legacy.”